iktakahiro/dddpy/README.md

 ### UoW (Unit of Work)

-Even if we succeed in isolating the domain layer, some issues remains.
+Even if we succeed in isolating the domain layer, some issues rremain.
 One of them is 'how to manage transactions'.

 UoW (Unit of Work) Pattern can be the solution.